wlh18/javascript-2/ReadMe.md

 ---

 In this lecture we start to dive into some more functionality of JavaScript.
 We will learn how to access and edit specific values nested within arrays and objects.
 We will also learn about methods, or functions nested within objects.
 Finally, we'll talk about callbacks, or functions that are passed as arguments to other functions.
-All of these are useful for storing and retreiving data in an organized way, a skill that will be essential to being a successful developer.
+All of these are useful for storing and retrieving data in an organized way, a skill that will be essential to being a successful developer.

 > Note: The topics covered in this lesson will act as the foundation for most of the more advanced subjects we will cover.
 Please make sure you are comfortable with all of these ideas and make sure to ask for help if you're not sure about something.